cesc1989/apuntes/Luna/Therapist_Signup/Attestation Form/Go Live Checklist.md

-# Go Live Checklist before Release
+# Go Live Checklist for Attestation Form

 Things that need to be done or need to be checked before going live.